 Functional group and bloom season: perennial bunchgrass blooming in April to July (Columbus et al. 2012).

-Distribution in Mojave/Habitat: P. speciosa is broadly distributed throughout the Mojave Desert and southwestern US.
+Distribution in Mojave/Habitat: Pappostipa speciosa is broadly distributed throughout the Mojave Desert and southwestern US.
 It occurs on dry bajadas and gentle to steep rocky slopes from 580 m to 700 m (SEINet 2020).

 Flower color and shape: Inflorescence is green to gold as it cures.
 The inflorescence is a 10 to 15 cm long spike partly enclosed within a sheath.
 There are single long awns that are 35 mm to 40 mm long that is bent once and subtended by many shorter hairs.